Providing the time and space for ambitious research projects.

 A detailed budget and budget justification give the review committee a clear idea of what the funds will support and include sources for cost estimates.
 For example, list the model of equipment or software to be purchased and its cost from a particular vendor, like Buy.com.
 How much does a ticket cost on Expedia or from AAA for car rental or air travel at the same time you estimate you will be in the field?
 How many hours and at what rate per hour do you plan to hire a research assistant, based on what precedent?

 How are fellowship funds disbursed?

 The CCSS transfers fellowship funds usually during August of the Fellowship year to a new account in the Fellow’s department.
 Please work with your departmental finance liaison to access your funds.
 Please note that CCSS Fellowship funds are subject to the same restrictions as any other university spending.
-During your account term the University may restrict some expenditures, such as travel.
-To make sure your expenditures are in line with evolving policy, please work with your finance manager.
-For reference see here.
+During your account term, the University may restrict some expenditures, such as travel.
+Please work with your finance manager to ensure your expenditures are in line with evolving policy.
+For reference, see here.

 What do I do if my project budget needs to be reallocated after I receive my award?